papertrail/papertrail-cli/README.md

 Retrieve token from Papertrail [User Profile].
 For compatibility with older config files, `username` and `password` keys are also supported.

-You may want to alias "trail" to "papertrail", like:
+You may want to alias "pt" to "papertrail", like:

     echo "alias pt=papertrail" >> ~/.bashrc